Platform

 When a user submits a query, we don’t retrieve snippets and summarize them.
 Instead, we translate the intent behind that query into a one-off pipeline that runs across the full corpus.
 You got that right — the full corpus.
 We’re not sampling here — there’s no random subset; we’re running the query against every document, individually.

 Now in this one-off pipeline a lot of the work is pretty deterministic (i.e. filters, joins, aggregations).
 We bring in LLM calls only where genuine judgment is needed — interpretation, synthesis, that kind of thing — and we parallelize them heavily.
+This gives us:

 - Traceability — every answer links back to a source document.